 Friday, June 2, 2017

-Notes On The Soul
+A Discussion On The Human Soul

 • Introduction:

-• A Further Description Of The Soul:
+• On The Origin And Nature Of The Soul:

 • On The Immateriality Of The Soul:

 -"...if life were nothing more than materials, then we'd be able to take all the materials of life-which are the same materials found in dirt-and make a living being.
 We cannot.
 There's clearly something beyond materials in life.
-What materialist can explain why one body is dead and another body is dead?
+What materialist can explain why one body is dead and another body is not dead?
 Both contain the same chemicals.
 Why is a body alive one minute and dead the next?"
 (Norman L. Geisler and Frank Turek, I Don’t Have Enough Faith to be an Atheist, p.
 129)

 No comments: